jonelpareja/Jonel-Cloud-Computing-Projects/README.md

 # Conclusion:

 Project Part 2 extends the Business Licenses 2025 pipeline with automated data analysis, security, governance, and monitoring.
 Furthermore, this descriptive analysis provides the City of Vancouver with a comprehensive framework for managing business license data through secure, governed, and monitored processes, enabling efficient operations and data-driven policy decisions.
-Additionally, the implementation of this comprehensive data pipeline represents a significant advancement in the City of Vancouver's business licensing operations.
-By transitioning to a cloud-based, automated system, we have established a foundation for more efficient and transparent municipal services.
+Additionally, implementing this comprehensive data pipeline significantly advances the City of Vancouver's business licensing operations.
+We have established a foundation for more efficient and transparent municipal services by transitioning to a cloud-based, automated system.
 This modernization positions Vancouver as a leader in digital government services, setting a benchmark for other municipalities.
 The data-driven approach will enable continuous improvement through analytics and performance monitoring.